makersacademy/rps-challenge/README.md

 #Issues

-The Game class repeats instantiation in every ‘it’ block.
+- The Game class repeats instantiation in every ‘it’ block.
 I considered using doubles at each expectation but that seemed to be replacing one type of repetition for another.
 I'm sure there's a way to accomplish this but it eludes me at present.

 I couldn't see any other way to tackle the problem other than by overhauling my code so that the Game class wouldn't expect any arguments.

+- It would be good to get my Feature tests a bit leaner, but I wasn't sure how to go about that.